Best Things to do in Split, Croatia: Where to Stay, Eat, Drink and Explore

 Road trip up the coast

 Rent a car for the day and drive up the coast to see absolutely gorgeous views and beaches around Split, Croatia.
 We recommend stopping in Primosten and Zadar before hitting Krka National Park.
 Due to the length of the drive and the time you will want to explore each location, this day trip will take about ten hours.
+If you decide to rent a car, we recommend booking through Discover Cars!

 Visit the city of Zadar